Masayoshi Soken

-Masayoshi Soken (祖堅 正慶, Soken Masayoshi) is a Mexican born, Japanese video game composer and sound editor who has worked for Square Enix since 1998.
+Masayoshi Soken (祖堅 正慶, Soken Masayoshi) is a Japanese video game composer who has worked for Square Enix since 1998.
 Soken is best known for being the lead composer and sound director of Final Fantasy XIV and its expansions and lead composer of Final Fantasy XVI.

 Biography

-Born in La Paz, Baja California Sur, Mexico, Soken and his family later moved to Tokyo, where he attended the Tokyo University of Science, majoring in chemistry.
+Soken was born on January 10, 1975, in Tokyo, Japan.
+He majored in chemistry at the Tokyo University of Science.
 He was exposed to music at a young age—his father was a professional trumpet player and his mother taught piano.
 Rather than pursue a career in science, he was hired as a sound editor and designer at Konami.
 At Konami, he worked on the arcade rail shooting game Evil Night.
 He joined Square in 1998 and his early work at the company primarily focused on sound effect design, rather than composition.
 He assisted Kenji Ito on sports video games such as Gekikuukan Pro Baseball: The End of the Century 1999.
 His debut as a composer came with the Japan-exclusive sports games Nichibeikan Pro Baseball: Final League, in which he was the sole composer, and World Fantasista with synthesizer programmer Takeharu Ishimoto.

 In 2005, Soken worked on Drakengard 2 and Front Mission 5: Scars of the War.
-The following year, Soken made his debut as a lead composer in Mario Hoops 3-on-3 where he composed and arranged the score with Koji Kondo and Yukio Kaneoka.
+The following year, Soken made his debut as a lead composer in Mario Hoops 3-on-3.
 Along with Kenji Ito and Tsuyoshi Sekito, he created the soundtrack to Dawn of Mana (known as "Seiken Densetsu 4" in Japan), with Academy Award-winning composer Ryuichi Sakamoto providing the main theme.
 Soken also arranged a few tracks from previous Mana games, and performed the electric guitar for his arrangements.
 In 2007, he scored the online game Elebest with Ai Yamashita.

 Soken has also contributed to Square Enix advertisements; Front Mission 5: Scars of the War (2005) featured the sports commercial song "Blue Stream", Soken's only composition in the game.
 He also participated in a Square Enix advertisement for pencils where he got beaten up by two robots; the commercial featured music composed by him.
 Soken created the fanfare for Square Enix Music TV, a monthly video feature where new album releases are discussed and interviews with Square Enix composers are conducted.
 For the iTunes-exclusive Square Enix Music Official Bootleg collection, Soken contributed the piece "Dog Street" for the first volume in 2006, and "Languid Afternoon" for the third volume in 2007; he went under the alias "Sorbonne Soken" on the third volume.
 In 2008, he composed the Japan-exclusive Nanashi no Game, this time under the pseudonym "Luis Noma".
 In 2010, he composed another sports game for the Wii, Mario Sports Mix.